 - Test ticket support and user notifications.

 If you have not tested the full user journey, you are not ready to launch.
 Testing prevents avoidable failures after real users arrive.
+To understand the customer-side experience better, How to use an SMM panel? can help you see how users expect the process to work.

 What are the biggest mistakes when creating an SMM panel?